 1946 Propagandas Montiel

 This was the first-ever card produced of Musial and it’s extremely scarce.
-This card was distributed in Cuba and has extremely thin stock.
+It was distributed in Cuba and has extremely thin stock.
 Many of these were also pasted in books leaving the backs torn up when removed.

 Finding a high grade is impossible on these.
 Even lower graded examples will cost you thousands at an auction house.

-Two years after the Cuban release, Bowman printed the first US based card of Stan Musial.
+Two years after the Cuban release, Bowman printed the first US based card (non hand cut) card of Stan Musial.

 These cards were small squares and only had black and white color.
 This would be the first inaugural set for the Bowman baseball brand, however the producer GUM Inc. created cards in the 30s.